qrvey/partner-portal/docs/get-started/snowflake.md

 <li>b.
 Create a new Secret.</li>
 <li>c.
 Select <b>Other type of secret</b>.</li>
 <li>d.
 Select the <b>Plaintext</b> tab.</li>
 <li>e.
-Set the key/value pairs with the following example.</li>
+Set the key/value pairs with the following example.
-<li>f.
 Specify the Snowflake user, password, account, the KMS ARN, and the storageIntegration.</li>

 ```
 {